 Interfocal heterogeneity of prostate cancer

-Prostate cancer is the most common type of cancer, and there is a pressing demand for both prognostic and predictive biomarkers.
-Despite massive and long-lasting efforts, cancer researchers have not yet succeeded.
-Research from the group proves that the presence of multiple tumour foci with different molecular characteristics complicates the development of biomarkers, in particular if this inter-focal heterogeneity is not taken into account.
+Prostate cancer is the most common type of cancer, presents a significant need for prognostic biomarkers.
+Research has revealed that the presence of multiple tumor foci with distinct molecular characteristics complicates the development of such biomarkers, particularly if this inter-focal heterogeneity is not taken into account.

-By utilizing a multifocality oriented biobank, the research group has demonstrated that individual tumour foci from the same patient have completely separate sets of somatic mutations (Løvf et al., 2019) and gene expression patterns (Strømme et al., 2022).
-Furthermore, expression of biomarkers show similar inter-focal heterogeneity (Kidd et al., 2021), and altogether this challenges the clinical usefulness of molecular classification of primary prostate cancer (Carm et al., 2019).
-Thus, introduction of genomics-guided personalized medicine has to take information from all tumour foci into account.
-This is a challenging task when it comes to sampling from the patients.
-To overcome this, the research group studies how this heterogeneity can be recapitulated in liquid biopsies (the cell free DNA [cfDNA] fraction of plasma).
-Also, for monitoring of prostate cancer, the group now tests whether mutation detection from cfDNA can inform on which of the original tumour foci that caused the disease relapse.
-The idea is that this can inform back to the primary situation, to enable development of improved prognostic biomarkers which will be informative for future patients with localized prostate cancer.
+By utilizing a multifocality-oriented biobank, the research group has discovered that individual tumour foci from the same patient have completely separate sets of somatic mutations (Løvf et al., 2019) and gene expression patterns (Strømme et al., 2022).
+Furthermore, the expression of biomarkers shows similar inter-focal heterogeneity (Kidd et al., 2021), challenging the clinical usefulness of molecular classification of primary prostate cancer (Carm et al., 2019).
+Therefore, the introduction of genomics-guided personalized medicine needs to take information from all tumour foci into account.
+To overcome the challenge of sampling from patients, the research group is studying how this heterogeneity can be recapitulated in liquid biopsies, specifically the cell-free DNA (cfDNA) fraction of plasma (Carm et al., 2023).
+They are also testing whether mutation detection from cfDNA can inform on which of the original tumour foci caused the disease relapse, with the aim of developing improved prognostic biomarkers for localized prostate cancer.

 Carm KT, Johannessen B, Bogaard M, Bakken AC, Maltau AMV, Hoff AM, Axcrona U, Axcrona K, Lothe RA, and Skotheim RI (2023).
 Somatic mutations reveal complex metastatic seeding from multifocal primary prostate cancer.
 Int.
 J. Cancer 152(5): 945-51